SPTH appointed faculty members and research interests/publications (please note that this list is currently being updated)

 BA, MA, (Alberta); PhD, (York)

-Research: His areas of research focus on sexuality, gender, anti-racist whiteness, and popular culture through feminist cultural studies.
+Research Interests: research focuses on sexuality, gender, anti-racist whiteness, and popular culture through feminist cultural studies.
 In particular, his work looks at the intersections of masculinity, embodiment, and sexuality in the fields of transsexual / transgender studies, queer theory and cultural studies.

 B.A.
 (York), M.A., PhD (Toronto), Associate Professor (Social Science)